kevinsullivan/cs1113f16/README.md

 This repository records the progression of my CS1 course at UVa, Fall 2016.
 I informally call it "A Constructive Approach to CS1" or "CS1 Through Type Theory."
 It draws on lessons from Pierce's Software Foundations.
-With  students it constructs step by step, starting from the core logic,  a "standard prelude" of data types for functional programming (unit, bool, byte, nat, list a, etc).
+With students it first constructs, step by step, starting from nothing but the core constructive logic of Idris,  a "standard library" or "prelude" of the usual data types for functional programming (unit, bool, byte, nat, list a, etc).
-And then, about 2/3 of the way through the semester, it builds a simple imperative language using on this library, introducing abstract data types for state, and the syntax and evaluation of, expressions that include variables and imperative commands.
+About 2/3 of the way through the semester, it builds a simple imperative language using this library, introducing types for state (variable -> value), and the syntax and evaluation of, both Boolean and arithmetic expressions and imperative commands (skip, assignment, ifthenelse, while, etc).
+That Idris allows for non-enforcement of totality is beneficial here, as otherwise it would not be possible to write a semantic evaluator as a function.

-At this point we also bring in Python to explore fundamentals of imperative programming.
-We start not with "Hello World!", for example, but with programs that simply create state and see the effects of assignment operations in action.
-(We introduce the Python print statement here, for the first time in the class giving students a capability we didn't build ourselves.
+At this point we also bring in Python to see how the fundamentals of imperative programming play out in an industrial language.
+We start decidedly *not* with "Hello World!" but with programs that create state and perform assignment operations.
+(We introduce the Python print statement here, for the first time giving students a capability that they haven't built entirely by themselves, for ease of inspecting program state.)

 The progression of concepts and mechanisms is "constructive" (in the math/logic sense).
 No ideas or capabilities are used in the